Four years on, when my younger brother nominated me for the 25 Pushup Challenge, I felt even more apprehensive!

 Jimmy does his job and 'counters' on the trolley and starts licking my face.
 I kneel down with him in the aisle and try and get my breathing back from the blowing n puffing I was doing.
 A couple of minutes later, I stand up, breathing a heap better but wobbly kneed.
 Jimmy decides my face needs more licks cause I'm still wound up like a top.
 I rip the phone out to distract myself and get a pic of Jim doing his thing.
 I look calm, outwardly, but I'm emotionally and physically trashed."

 "What is the meaning of life?
-It's a big question, it's a daunting question.
+It's a big question.
+[And] it's a daunting question.
 But thankfully, today I have the answer."

 Day 20 - Vision statement from ReachOut, Australia's leading online mental health organisation for young people and their parents: